aejsmith/kiwi/documentation/rpi-testing.md

     auto_initramfs=1
     arm_64bit=1

-Remove any copied `kernel8.img` and `initramfs8`, and then symlink these into your Kiwi build tree:
+Remove any copied kernel and initramfs from `/tftpboot`, and then symlink these into the Kiwi build tree.
+For RPi 3, the paths are `kernel8.img` and `initramfs8`.
+For RPi 5, they are `kernel_2712.img` and `initramfs_2712`.

-    rm /tftpboot/kernel8.img /tftpboot/initramfs8
+    rm /tftpboot/kernel8.img /tftpboot/initramfs8 /tftpboot/kernel_2712.img /tftpboot/initramfs_2712
     ln -s /path/to/kiwi/images/arm64/kboot.bin /tftpboot/kernel8.img
     ln -s /path/to/kiwi/images/arm64/boot.tar /tftpboot/initramfs8
+    ln -s /path/to/kiwi/images/arm64/kboot.bin /tftpboot/kernel_2712.img
+    ln -s /path/to/kiwi/images/arm64/boot.tar /tftpboot/initramfs_2712

 Build Kiwi: